-Lindsay recently scored the four part BBC documentary series 21 Again; the acclaimed short documentary Entitled as part of Channel 4's Random Acts; and BAFTA-winning director Caroline Bartleet's short drama The Bind for BBC Films.
+Lindsay recently scored the upcoming HBO/BBC feature documentary The Mystery of DB Cooper with Tim Atack; the four part BBC documentary series 21 Again; the acclaimed short documentary Entitled as part of Channel 4's Random Acts; and BAFTA-winning director Caroline Bartleet's short drama The Bind for BBC Films.
 She contributed additional music for Stan Lee's Lucky Man, starring James Nesbitt; Sky Atlantic's The Tunnel, starring Stephen Dillane and Cleménce Poésy; and feature film The Aftermath, a period drama starring Keira Knightley and Alexander Skarsgård.
 Lindsay was the music editor for the third series of Netflix's multi-award-winning drama The Crown, starring Olivia Colman, Tobias Menzies and Helena Bonham Carter.
 She was also the music editor for the Amazon Studios drama series The Feed starring Guy Burnet, Michelle Fairley and David Thewlis.

 Lindsay is a British composer creating evocative and emotional scores across all genres of film, television and games.
 Her work combines contemporary classical instrumentation and traditional scoring practices with modern electronics and experimental techniques, culminating in an unique and original sound for every project.